-Private John Bernard Croak, VC
+PPrivate John Bernard Croak, VC

-John Bernard Croak was born on 18 May 1892, in Little Bay, Newfoundland.
+John Bernard Croak was born on May 18, 1892, in Little Bay, Newfoundland.
 With his family, he moved to Glace Bay, Nova Scotia, when he was two years old.
-He attended the New Aberdeen Public School, then schools in St. John, New Brunswick, before going work as a coal miner.
-He enlisted in the military in August 1915, with the 55th Battalion, before transferring to the 13th Battalion.
+He enlisted in the army in August 1915, with the 55th Battalion, before transferring to the 13th Battalion.